USA Gymnastics sex abuse scandal: Response and impact

-USAG
+USAG and USOC

-With regard to the USAG sex abuse scandal, in 2016, USAG stated that "Nothing is more important to USA Gymnastics, the Board of Directors and CEO Steve Penny than protecting athletes, which requires sustained vigilance by everyone—coaches, athletes, parents, administrators and officials.
+As the Indianapolis Star was preparing to publish its 2016 investigation, the organization issued a statement: "Nothing is more important to USA Gymnastics, the Board of Directors and CEO Steve Penny than protecting athletes, which requires sustained vigilance by everyone—coaches, athletes, parents, administrators and officials.
 We are saddened when any athlete has been harmed in the course of his or her gymnastics career".

 The USAG also said that it required criminal background checks for all of its coaches.
-An independent investigation by The Indianapolis Star, however, found that "some coaches are fired at gym after gym without being tracked or flagged by USA Gymnastics, or losing their membership with the organization".
+The Star's investigation, however, found that "some coaches are fired at gym after gym without being tracked or flagged by USA Gymnastics, or losing their membership with the organization".
+It also found that top executives at USAG had routinely dismissed sexual abuse allegations against coaches and failed to alert authorities.

-Specifically with regard to Nassar, USAG said that its executives first learned of an athlete's concern regarding him in June 2015.
-Following an internal investigation, Nassar was fired and reported to the FBI the next month.
+Asked about Nassar in February 2017, USAG said that its executives first learned of an athlete's concern about him in June 2015.
+They said they conducted an internal investigation, and the following month fired Nassar and reported him to the FBI.

+Many criticized USAG's leaders for their handling of the allegations against Nassar, including U.S. senators who said the organization should have reported him to law enforcement more quickly.
+In March 2017, Juliet Macur of The New York Times criticized USAG executives for skipping the 2017 congressional hearing on protecting young athletes from sexual abuse, and noted that the organization had not apologized for its role in the scandal.
 In March 2017, USAG president Steve Penny resigned amid accusations of negligence and calls for his dismissal.
-In response to the scandal, USAG adopted reforms based on a June 2017 report by an investigator hired to review the organization's policies and practices.
-One of the changes is a requirement that all USAG members report any suspected sexual misconduct to appropriate authorities and the US Center for SafeSport.

-USAG has been criticized for its handling of the sexual abuse allegations against Nassar.
-According to a 2016 investigation reported by The Indianapolis Star, top executives at USAG routinely dismissed sexual abuse allegations against coaches and failed to alert authorities.
-Senators criticized the organization's leadership for waiting five weeks before reporting Nassar to law enforcement, after hearing allegations involving him in 2015.
-Juliet Macur of The New York Times was critical of USAG for not attending the 2017 congressional hearing on protecting young athletes from sexual abuse, and noted that the organization had not apologized for its role in the scandal.
-The two time Olympian Aly Raisman criticized USAG's response to the scandal, noting that the reported $1-million severance package given to former president Penny could have been used to create a program to help the affected athletes.
+Two-time Olympian Aly Raisman said the severance package given to Penny, reportedly $1 million, could have been used to help the affected athletes.